xia0nan/Daily-Coding-Problem/README.md

 shorten(url), which shortens the url into a six-character alphanumeric string, such as zLg6wl. restore(short), which expands the shortened string into the original url.
 If no such shortened string exists, return null.
 Hint: What if we enter the same URL twice?

+### Daily Coding Problem: Problem #56 [Medium]
+**2019 Apr 26th**

+This problem was asked by Google.

+Given an undirected graph represented as an adjacency matrix and an integer k, write a function to determine whether each vertex in the graph can be colored such that no two adjacent vertices share the same color using at most k colors.

+### Daily Coding Problem: Problem #57 [Medium]
+**2019 Apr 27th**

+This problem was asked by Amazon.

+Given a string s and an integer k, break up the string into multiple lines such that each line has a length of k or less.
+You must break it up so that words don't break across lines.
+Each line has to have the maximum possible amount of words.
+If there's no way to break the text up, then return null.

+You can assume that there are no spaces at the ends of the string and that there is exactly one space between each word.

+For example, given the string "the quick brown fox jumps over the lazy dog" and k = 10, you should return: ["the quick", "brown fox", "jumps over", "the lazy", "dog"].
+No string in the list has a length of more than 10.

+### Daily Coding Problem: Problem #58 [Medium]
+**2019 Apr 28th**

+This problem was asked by Amazon.

+An sorted array of integers was rotated an unknown number of times.

+Given such an array, find the index of the element in the array in faster than linear time.
+If the element doesn't exist in the array, return null.

+For example, given the array [13, 18, 25, 2, 8, 10] and the element 8, return 4 (the index of 8 in the array).

+You can assume all the integers in the array are unique.